quillaja/mtcam/NOTES.md

 - [x] fix 1-off error in timelapse counter (thought i did before?)
 - [x] limit timespan of request to 2 weeks or do something else sensible to prevent huge 58000 scrape requests
 - [x] css styles for "flashing" tabs when they're first unhidden
+- [x] server to use StaticRoot if available, fallback to embedded

 ## Ideas